For your free copy of

 I looked at a lot of blogs and websites for ideas, hints and tips, and I must have looked at hundreds of them.

-Some good and some not.
+Some good and some not so good.

 I tried all kinds of techniques, and practised some of the ideas I read about.